Quarterly cost: £150

 Other Situations where Penalties may be Awarded

-The technical regulations are there to ensure the racing is fair.
-Whilst cheating may be too strong a term, it is self evident that anyone ignoring the technical regulations is likely to gain an unfair advantage over the other competitors.
+The game regulations are there to ensure physics of the game have not been tampered with.
+All drivers must use a common version of the game physics to ensure the racing is fair.
+Whilst cheating may be too strong a term, it is self evident that anyone ignoring the game regulations is likely to gain an unfair advantage over the other competitors.
 The types of infringement are many and varied; moreover they do not need to be moderated.
-If a driver is found to have infringed the technical regulations there is no room for discretion by the moderator.
-The types of penalties awarded for infringements are declared along with the technical regulation.
+If a driver is found to have infringed the game regulations there is no room for discretion by the moderator.
+The types of penalties awarded for infringements are declared along with the game regulation.

 Yellow Card system